 Imagine you’re a manufacturing company with thousands of internal purchasing orders each month and year.
 Generally, under the current systems in place, users have to employees have to go through multiple processes and systems to order the specific part they need.

-Chatbots can can unify several backends with one chatbot front end and allow the employee to go through all the processes within the same channel.
+Chatbots can unify several backends with one chatbot front end and allow the employee to go through all the processes within the same channel.
 This makes it quick, efficient and easy to onboard new users.

-With a well developed platform supporting the chatbot, this process becomes even more valuable.
+With a well-developed platform supporting the chatbot, this process becomes even more valuable.
 You can collect tags and analytics on the most ordered parts to manage budgets, transfer to human support when the order becomes complex and broadcast messages to specific employees if a vendor has an issue.

 Here at Rocketbots, we have developed a chatbot operations platform that allows you to do just that in one space.

 Gone are the days when HR managers need to spend time answering basic and repetitive questions.
 “Where is the conference room?”, “How can I apply for sick leave?” and “What benefits do I receive?” are all questions that are simply answered by a chatbot.
-HR can spend spend less time on simple repetitive tasks that add no value and more time on improving employee journeys and working cultures.
+HR can spend less time on simple repetitive tasks that add no value and more time on improving employee journeys and working cultures.

 A platform can allow you to transfer to a human if it understands that the request is sensitive and complex.
-Moreover, getting analytics on what employees are looking for and talking about allow HR to understand the needs and requirements of staff to make improvements.
+Moreover, getting analytics on what employees are looking for and talking about allowing HR to understand the needs and requirements of staff to make improvements.

 Creating a clear line of sight between an individual’s day-to-day work and company strategy is a frequent goal for employee engagement programs.

-A chatbot allowing employees to ask about the goals of their department, division or even the CEO could not only create better alignment for goal setting, but also increase transparency and accountability at all levels of the organisation.
+A chatbot allowing employees to ask about the goals of their department, division or even the CEO could not only create better alignment for goal setting but also increase transparency and accountability at all levels of the organization.
 Employees demand constant reviews and feedback, the platform could potentially give managers key insights into the employees work and accomplishments before a performance review to create better SMART goals.

 For many years now, internal communications strategies have faced a seemingly impossible task: ensure that no employee ever misses a critical communication, while competing with a firehose of information on dozens of channels.
 Chatbots provide a glimmer of hope.
 Chatbots will be the most trusted way to deliver a message in the internal communications space in the future.
 Why not start now?